Chapter 15.02

 15.02.610 Information on construction documents.

 Construction documents shall be dimensioned and drawn upon suitable material.
-Electronic media documents are permitted to be submitted when approved by the building official.
+Electronic media documents are required to be submitted when approved by the building official.
 Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of the CAC and relevant laws, ordinances, rules and regulations, as determined by the building official and shall include the following:

 __ You will need the names, addresses, and telephone numbers of the property owner(s) and applicant, if different from the property owner.